Friday, July 06, 2018

 *** / Amazon Image - A-

-American critics of HK fantasy films often note that they seem to be on fast forward.
+American critics of HK fantasy films often note that they seem to be on fast forward when just playing normally.
 Here's exhibit A. Holy Flame zips along like it's running a well-practiced relay race, making us all wonder what kind of coffee they serve at the Shaw Studios.
-(My viewing strategy: just presume your first guess on what's going on is correct--it usually is).
+(My viewing strategy: just presume your first guess on what's going on is correct--it usually is, but if not, don't dwell on it or you'll miss three other things).
 The flame of the title is a weird looking weapon with a gem in the center.
 Naturally the hero is a young orphan whose parents died protecting the secret of the flame's hiding place from a wittily-subtitled gang of greedy kung fu clan leaders.
-The secret is hidden somewhere in the mind or on the skin or something of the boy, who grows up guarded by a hilarious old master named the Phantom (Phillip Kwok!) whose unbeatable weapon is a devastating sound wave attack produced by 'ghost laughter.'
-The sight of him making weird gestures and rollicking around on his lotus position legs, roaring with delight, is right up there with Heavenly Foot's magic percussion attacks in Buddha's Palm as far edifying.
-One of the nicest of all kung fu teachers, nothing fazes or annoys the Phantom.
+The secret is hidden somewhere in the mind or on the skin or something of the boy, who grows up guarded by a hilarious old master named the Phantom (Phillip Kwok!).
+His unbeatable weapon is a devastating sonic overload, produced by 'ghost laughter.'
+The sight of him making weird gestures and rollicking around on his lotus position legs, roaring with delight and causing hurricane winds, is right up there with Heavenly Foot's magic percussion attacks in Buddha's Palm as far edifying.
+One of the nicest of all kung fu teachers in all Shaw-land, nothing fazes or annoys the Phantom.
 He never has a single negative thing to say, and his good-natured laughter is infectious.

-Best of all, one of the main villains is a white-haired woman -Tsing Yin (Leanne Lau), the master of the Er Mei school -- as seen in Heavenly Sword and Dragon Sabre, Buddha's Palm, etc. --an all-woman kung fu school whose first rule is no congress with men.
-(Naturally that law gets broken constantly).
-One of the Er Mei students is helped out of a jam by our hero and soon it's clear she's being trained for a very special purpose.
-There's a similar student (Siu Chung Mok) with the other villain, golden-haired lion man Monster Yu (Jaso Pal Piao).
+Best of all, one of the main villains is a white-haired woman -Tsing Yin (Leanne Lau), the master of the Er Mei-- as seen in Heavenly Sword and Dragon Sabre, Buddha's Palm, etc. --an all-woman kung fu school whose first rule is no 'congress' with men.
+(Naturally that law gets broken constantly and punishment is severe).
+There's a young student (Siu Chung Mok) of the other villain, golden-haired lion man Monster Yu (Jaso Pal Piao)--leading to crises of loyalty vs. righteousness, or whatever (can't stop to think).
 The big climactic battle is full of dizzying spins, lasers (by then the young girl rescued from the Blood Sucking Clan has acquired a magic laser-shooting finger thanks to touching a magic snake bladder.)
-Whoa, I barely scratched the surface and my head is already spinning.
-Suffice it to say: there's nothing remotely like it in the US, except maybe the sorcerer duel in Corman's The Raven, but that was on slow motion by comparison.
+Whoa, I barely scratched the surface laying it all out and my head is already spinning.
+Suffice it to say: there's nothing remotely like it in the US, except maybe the sorcerer duel in Corman's The Raven, but that was on slow motion by comparison, and this doesn't have a dated Mickey Mousing 'on the nose' score by Les Baxter--he could never keep up.

 The Shaw Brothers may not have been as ethical as some would like, but they've left us some beautiful, and truly weird things.
-And they're waiting for more of the Wicked West to discover them, via Prime on any platform but Sony Blu-ray players, baby.
-For you may need to access Prime's subtitle option, unless you know Cantonese.
-And seems like maybe you should.
+And these eternal gems are just waiting around in the ether-web for more of the west to discover them, if they can keep up.

 2 comments: